Frontex rights officer suggests 'more Frontex' needed in Greece

 The comment appears to stand in contrast to a recent article in the New York Times.
 The Times story, citing confidential documents, said Grimheden had in fact recommended the agency withdraw its operations from Greece.

-Asked to comment on the veracity of the article, Grimheden remained ellusive.
+Asked to comment on the veracity of the article, Grimheden remained elusive.

 "The story is rather an oversimplification of things, but I don't want to go into the details since that relates to the leverage that I have on seeing change," he said instead.